kermat/linbit-ansible-nfs/README.md

   - Deployment environment must have Ansible `2.7.0+` and `python-netaddr`.
   - All target systems must have passwordless SSH access.
   - All hostnames used in inventory file are resolvable (better to use IP addresses).
-  - Target systems are CentOS/RHEL 7.
+  - Target systems are RHEL 7, 8 or 9 (or RHEL compatible distros).

 # Usage